Price of information in games of chance: a statistical physics approach: Abstract

 \section{Abstract}

-We consider a game where $N$ players bet on the outcome of a biased coin and share the entry fees pot if successful.
+Information in the form of \emph{data}, which can be stored and transferred between users, can be viewed as an intangible commodity, which can be traded in exchange for money.
+Determining the fair price at which a string of data should be traded is an important and open problem in many settings.
+In this work we develop a statistical physics framework that allows to determine analytically the fair price of information exchanged between players in a game of chance.
+For definiteness, we consider a game where $N$ players bet on the binary outcome of a stochastic process and share the entry fees pot if successful.
 We assume that one player holds information about past outcomes of the game, which they may either use exclusively to improve their betting strategy or offer to sell to another player.
-We determine analytically the optimal price curves for the data seller and the prospective buyer.
-We find a sharp transition in the number $N$ of players that separates a phase where the transaction is always profitable for the seller from one where it may not be.
-In both phases, different regimes are possible, depending on the ``quality'' of information being put up for sale: we observe \emph{symbiotic} regimes, where both parties collude effectively to rig the game in their favor, \emph{competitive} regimes, where the transaction is unappealing to the data holder as it overly favors a competitor for scarce resources, and even \emph{prey-predator} regimes, where the data holder is eager to give away bad-quality data to undercut a competitor.
-Our framework can be generalized to more complex settings and constitutes a flexible tool to address the rich and timely problem of pricing information in games of chance.
+We find a sharp transition as the number of players $N$ is tuned across a critical value, between a phase where the transaction is always profitable for the seller and one where it may not be.
+In both phases, different regimes are possible, depending on the ``quality'' of information being put up for sale: we observe \emph{symbiotic} regimes, where both parties collude effectively to rig the game in their favor, \emph{competitive} regimes, where the transaction is unappealing to the data holder as it overly favors a competitor for scarce resources, and even \emph{prey-predator} regimes, where an exploitative data holder could be giving away bad-quality data to undercut a competitor.
+Our analytical framework can be generalized to more complex settings and constitutes a flexible tool to address the rich and timely problem of pricing information in games of chance.